Foundations of Data and Digital Journalism

 This is an ideal textbook for undergraduate and postgraduate journalism students and for working professionals looking to expand their skillset.

-The book is supported with online student resources, available at Routledge.com.
-Datasets for exercises, FOIA request and additional instructor resources are available on GitHub.
+The book is supported with online student resources, including example datasets to support the material covered, available at Routledge.com.

 1. Introduction: Why data journalism?